You usually have to pay tax on your UK income even if you are not a UK resident (external link). Income includes things like:

 If you Have Overpaid

 Apply for a refund if you think you have paid too much tax.
-This might happen if tax is deducted automatically (for example by your bank) but your total UK income is below your Personal Allowance.
+This might happen if tax is deducted automatically (for example by your bank) but your total UK income is below your Personal Allowance (external link).

-Get help from a professional (like an accountant) if you need advice.
+Get help (external link) from a professional (like an accountant) if you need advice.